HubHop/deit-mesa/README.md

    conda activate mesa
    bash scripts/run.sh [model] [gpus]

-   # For example, to train DeiT-Ti with Mesa on 2 GPUs
+   # For example, to train DeiT-Ti with Mesa on 1 GPU

-   bash scripts/run.sh deit_tiny_patch16_224 2
+   bash scripts/run.sh deit_tiny_patch16_224 1
    # You may need to change the `--data-path` and `--data-set` (CIFAR or IMNET) in scripts/run.sh to make sure you have the correct path to dataset.
    ```